 - Sync you inventory to your repricer.

-As we mentioned above, price, has a big effect on your Buy Box dreams but it isn’t the only factor.
+As we mentioned above, the price has a big effect on your Buy Box dreams but it isn’t the only factor.
 Far from it.

 We recommend you avoid a price war on Amazon.
 As well as harming your profits, buyers may come to expect these rock-bottom prices from you all the time.